wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 This execution takes 9s, that is, 1 more second!

-You may be wondering what happens if one doesn't stagger the I/O, but instead starts reading input files of both tasks at once.
+You may be wondering what happens if one does not stagger the I/O, but instead starts reading input files of both tasks at once.
 In this case, due to disk bandwidth sharing, Task #2 starts at time 2 and Task #1 starts at time 3.
 So here also, the execution takes 9s.
 You  can try to draw the execution timeline  as an exercise.